 SLITTING AND SHEARING

-Slitting operations prepare materials for die cutting plus create roll stock for production assembly and end use applications.
+Roll or log slitters prepare materials for die cutting and create roll stock for many production assembly and end use applications.

 Certain parts require the precise lamination of pressure sensitive adhesives (PSA), liners, and tapes – and KLINGER IGI manufacturing equipment is tooled to deliver.